thefajarmalik/thefajarmalik.com/content/posts/adversarial-mindset.md

 Watch the following YouTube shorts video of a locksmith helping a client:
 [![Watch the video](https://img.youtube.com/vi/qVNlwVyCCRE/maxresdefault.jpg)](https://www.youtube.com/shorts/qVNlwVyCCRE)

 When the locksmith managed to get the keys locked inside, he asked his customer, "Which one is the key?".
-I immediately thought, "Oh that's so cool how he tried confirming that the customer is indeed the homeowner."
+I immediately thought, "Oh that's so cool how he verified that the customer is indeed the homeowner."

 Reflecting on everything I mentioned above, I don't think I can go back to a normal mindset, which is to simply use the system.
 I will forever try to find attacks that can happen in that system and how they can be mitigated.
 Also, cybersecurity is not what you think it is! 😅